autoplot/documentation/javadoc/org/das2/qds/DRank0DataSet.md

+# org.das2.qds.DRank0DataSet

-# org.das2.qds.DRank0DataSetImplementation of Rank 0 dataset backed by a double.
+Implementation of Rank 0 dataset backed by a double.

 ***
 <a name="create"></a>
 # create